bjwillage/bjwillage.github.io/index.md

     </div>
 </div>

 <br>My research areas are primarily health economics and public economics.
-Generally, I am interested economic lessons we can learn from policy variation, and particularly how government interventions impact health.<br><br>
+Generally I am interested in the economic lessons we can learn from policy variation, and particularly how government interventions impact health.<br><br>

 <div class="navbar">
   <div class="navbar-inner">